nickhumberstone/xpvoting/NOTES.md

 Mon 7 Oct
 Proposals are an object that have a topicTitle and a voting score Thymeleaf should be just a presentation layer -

+24 Oct
+Added voting backend implementation, need to add frontend for this.
+Buttons to trigger the vote increase, display of the vote numbers
+When do we add style?
+(Times New Roman is too classy for us - comic sans is the way to go!)
+Need to add test - what happens when a proposal is not found?